At least 44 people killed in six days of gun battles between security forces and gangs in shantytowns of Rio de Janeiro.

 Brazilians have been glued to the continuous coverage of the violence on local television, which has shown buses engulfed in flames and elite police units battling their way through the slums.

-Around two million of Rio’s inhabitants – one-third of the population – live in more than 1,000 slums.
-Authorities hope to pacify 100 of the most violent ones by 2014 when the country will host the football World Cup.
+Around two million of Rio’s inhabitants – a third of the population – live in more than 1,000 slums, locally known as “favelas”.